Federal Government Funding:

 The three options in the BCAP are:

 Loan Guarantee for Small and Medium-Sized Enterprises.
 Economic Development Canada is working with a number of financial institutions to create new credit and cash-flow options for small and medium-sized enterprises across Canada.
-Loans up to $6.25M will be available.
+Loans up to C$6.25M will be available.

 Co-Lending Program for Small and Medium-Sized Enterprises.
 The Business Development Bank of Canada is working with Canadian financial institutions to co-lend term loans that will allow SMEs to meet their operational cash-flow needs.